vky/LexicalDocs/README.md

 \

-Of course there's more to PrtScrn than that.
-Here are some of the twists that really set PrtScrn apart:
+Of course there's more to Lexical than that.
+Here are some of the twists that really set Lexical apart:

 \

 **Typing**

-PrtScrn's types are more like mathematical sets than the type systems you are probably familiar with.
+Lexical's types are more like mathematical sets than the type systems you are probably familiar with.
 Think Venn diagrams rather than family trees.
 It has the usual types like `Integer` or `String`, but also `Positive` or `Empty`.